If the Foreign Corrupt Practices Act is an area of your practice or interest, this post may make you feel like a kid in a candy store.

 With much rhetoric floating around regarding the FCPA and with many creative and haphazard counting methods employed by certain FCPA Inc. participants , it is instructive to take a look at actual statistics using accurate and consistently applied math.

-This post highlights the origins of 2017 corporate FCPA enforcement actions.
-Like prior years, 2017 corporate enforcement actions originated in a variety of ways from voluntary disclosures, to foreign media reporting and foreign law enforcement investigations, to pro-active SEC investigations, to civil litigation.
+This post highlights the origins of 2018 corporate FCPA enforcement actions.
+Like prior years, 2018 corporate enforcement actions originated in a variety of ways from voluntary disclosures, to pro-active government investigations and industry sweeps, to foreign law enforcement investigations.

 This post highlights DOJ FCPA enforcement actions against individuals and how approximately 80% of corporate FCPA enforcement actions since 2006 have not (at least yet) resulted in any DOJ FCPA charges against company employees.